Skip to main content

 Gurranabraher Water Mains Replacement

-The works involve the replacement of 2.4 kilometres of aged cast iron water mains with new modern pipes.
-The programme to replace the water mains in Gurranabraher will commence in early February 2025.
-These works are being carried out as part of Uisce Éireann’s National Leakage Reduction Programme.
+The works involved the replacement of 2.4 kilometres of aged cast iron water mains with new modern pipes.
+The programme to replace the water mains in Gurranabraher commenced in early February 2025.
+These works were carried out as part of Uisce Éireann’s National Leakage Reduction Programme.

-The works will take place in the following locations: Barrett’s Terrace, Gurranabraher Road, Friars Avenue, Boyce’s Street, St. Anthony’s Road, Glen Ryan Road, McSwiney’s Villas, St. Theresa’s Road, St. Anne’s Road, Presentation Avenue, St. Vincent’s Street, St. Brigid’s Road, Gurranabraher Avenue, St. Rita’s Avenue and St. Philomena’s Road.
+The works took place in the following locations: Barrett’s Terrace, Gurranabraher Road, Friars Avenue, Boyce’s Street, St. Anthony’s Road, Glen Ryan Road, McSwiney’s Villas, St. Theresa’s Road, St. Anne’s Road, Presentation Avenue, St. Vincent’s Street, St. Brigid’s Road, Gurranabraher Avenue, St. Rita’s Avenue and St. Philomena’s Road.

-The works will also involve laying new water service connections from the public water main in the road to customers’ property boundaries and connecting it to the customers’ water supply.
+The works also involved laying new water service connections from the public water main in the road to customers’ property boundaries and connecting it to the customers’ water supply.

-The works will be carried out on behalf of Uisce Éireann by Ward and Burke Construction Ltd and are expected to be completed by September 2025.
+The works were carried out on behalf of Uisce Éireann by Ward and Burke Construction Ltd.

 Location